Kartikahalawat/Elegant-Library-Management-System/README.md

 # Elegant-Library-Management-System
-Library Management System was developed by using html, CSS, JavaScript, PHP, MySQL
+Library Management System was developed by using html, CSS, JavaScript, PHP, MySQL using XAMPP as a localhost server